Measuring the Infinite: Interpolation Theory, Lorentz Spaces, and Dispersive PDEs: Application to Quantum Dispersion and the Schrödinger Equation

-These profound Strichartz estimates are derived explicitly by utilizing the real interpolation methodology and the Lorentz space structures developed in Section 3.
-By interpolating the Schrödinger operator across time using Peetre's abstract K-functional, mathematicians generate mixed bounds mapping initial data into the space $L_{q, t} (\mathbb{R}, L_{r, x}(\mathbb{R}^n))$.
-Without the highly tuned, tail-controlling geometry of Lorentz spaces, the sharpest bounds required for non-linear quantum analysis would remain mathematically invisible.
+By interpolating the Schrödinger operator across time using Peetre's abstract K-functional, mathematicians generate these mixed bounds mapping initial data into the Bochner space $L_q(\mathbb{R}; L_r(\mathbb{R}^n))$, a natural extension of Lebesgue integral to functions taking values in a Banach space, which measures how the spatial $L_r$ norm of the wave packet varies over a timeline measured by $L_q$).
+Through the highly tuned, tail-controlling geometry of Lorentz spaces, the sharpest bounds required for quantum analysis become mathematically transparent.
+The original restriction theorem appears in \cite{Str}; see also \cite{Tao} for endpoint estimates and \cite{Cazenave,Evans} for further PDE applications.